You’ve probably heard it before on your favorite law show or movie court case, but do you know what “quid pro quo” actually means?

 If a donor gives a charity $100 and receives an opera ticket valued at $40, the donor has made a quid pro quo contribution.
 In this example, the charitable contribution part of the payment is $60.
 The donor is entitled to a charitable deduction for $60, but not the entire $100.

 Both the donor and donee have a responsibility here.
 The donor, of course, can only deduct the cost of the donation less the value of the goods/services received.
-The charity must provide their donors clear, written documentation of the value of donations.
+The charitable organization must provide their donors clear, written documentation of the value of donations.

 In fact, in these quid pro quo situations, under IRS rules, the nonprofit must provide a written disclosure statement.
 This required written disclosure statement must both: